Alan Barinholtz

-Alan Barinholtz is an American attorney and actor best known for appearing as Judge Alan Rosen in the reality hoax sitcom Jury Duty (2023).
+Alan Barinholtz (born April 23, 1951) is an American attorney and actor best known for appearing as Judge Alan Rosen in the reality hoax sitcom Jury Duty (2023).
 On August 14, 2024, he and his son, Ike, became the first duo and the second celebrities overall to win the $1,000,000 top prize for their charity, the ASL Program at Los Encinos School, and the fifteenth overall million dollar winners on Who Wants to Be a Millionaire.

 Early life and education

 Barinholtz grew up in Skokie, and attended Evanston High School.
 He majored in theater at Ohio State University.
 With years of experience in improvisation and standup, he dreamed of becoming an actor and performing musical comedy in New York City.
 After graduation, Barinholtz moved to New York City to work for a brief time before coming home to Chicago, where he tried a variety of jobs, first directing a children's theater group, and, later, doing phone sales.

 While trying to figure out his next career move, Barinholtz met with a friend who was attending law school.
 Barinholtz was not interested in practicing law but thought a Juris Doctor would be great for business purposes.
 He was accepted to the Loyola University Chicago School of Law on the day his eldest son, actor Ike Barinholtz, was born.
 On his first day of law school, Barinholtz was so inspired by Dean Charles W. Murdock’s speech—that lawyers improved society—that he decided then and there to become a practicing attorney.